Open data

 Training & partnerships

-At E-Flight we train a diverse group of students:
+At E-Flight, we train a diverse group of students:

-• Approximately 60 PPL students
+• Around 60 PPL students

 • Additional training: Night Rating, Advanced Courses